zfaustk/KHGraphDB/README.md

 Content is not topology.
 A far cite is an Addr.
 Store opens a directory; the log is truth.
 A copy of the log can be promoted.
 A sentinel watches the beat.
+FIND reads meta.
 See `docs/home.md`.

 The C# 2.2.1 kernel is frozen in `csharp/`.